-Welcome to the 2021-22 school year!
-My name is Deborah Kuenzli and I am the proud principal at Holiday Park School.
+Welcome to the 2022-23 school year!
+My name is Deborah Kuenzli, and I am the proud principal at Holiday Park School.
 I am happy to announce that our students have continued to grow socially, emotionally, and academically over the past year.
 I am so proud of all of them.
-Thank you to all of our students, staff, and parents for all of your hard work and dedication in supporting our students during the 2020-21 school year.
+Thank you to all our students, staff, and parents for your hard work and dedication in supporting our students during the 2021-22 school year.

-It is a pleasure to announce that we will continue to serve breakfast in the classroom for all students during the 2021-2022 school year.
-To accommodate this, our first bell will ring at 7:45 a.m. and the students need to go directly to their classrooms.
-Breakfast will begin immediately to ensure that instruction can start at 8:05 a.m.
+It is a pleasure to announce that we will continue to serve breakfast in the classroom for all students during the 2022-2023 school year.
+To accommodate this, breakfast will be served starting at 7:40 a.m., and the first bell will ring at 7:45 a.m.
+When students arrive on campus, they will need to go immediately to the classrooms.
 We truly value the opportunity to provide a free, healthy breakfast for every Holiday Park student, but we cannot lose instructional time to do so.
-Please help us ensure all students are hereby 7:45 a.m. every day!
+Please help us ensure all students are hereby 7:40 a.m. every day!

-The student drop-off and pick-up line is in front of the school.
-We will do everything that we can to ensure that the line moves quickly.
-Only students that are walking may enter through the other entry points on the campus.
+I am excited to announce that we have a “new” student drop-off and pick-up loop located off of Campbell and 67th Ave.
+This loop will be for car drop-off and pick-up only.
+Students that are walking may enter through the other points of the campus.
+This includes the front entrance (original drop-off and pick-up area).
 The bus bay area is for students receiving transportation services only.
 Do not drop off students on the street or in front of the crosswalk.
-Students may not be dropped off or come on campus before 7:35 a.m. as we do not have anyone to monitor them if they arrive early.
-Dismissal will take place at 2:30 pm.
-Please let the teachers know how you would like for your child to get home.
-Hand-to-hand transfer students (kinder and 1st grade only) will be dismissed at their designated gates.
-If students are being picked up in a car, they will be walked by a teacher to the parent pick-up line at the front of the school.
-2nd-6th grade students will walk to the pickup locations by themselves
+Students may not be dropped off or come on campus before 7:20 a.m. as we do not have anyone to monitor them if they arrive early.
+Dismissal will take place at 2:45 p.m.
+Please let the teachers know how you would like your child to get home.

 Deborah Kuenzli, Principal